ageevmark/kubik_gateway_front/README.md

 - Axios base URL is configured via `.env`
 - Components follow consistent CRUD patterns
 - Navbar provides Add, Refresh, and Reload Cache buttons

+---

+## License
+This project is licensed under the PolyForm Noncommercial 1.0.0 License.
+You may use, modify, and distribute this project **only for non-commercial purposes**.
+See the [LICENSE](LICENSE) file for details.